The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Preliminaries

-The difference between the uplink to the downlink originates in the power constraint applied to the transmitter.
-That is, in the downstream, when transmitting to a group of receivers, each receiver gets a share of the available power, while in the upstream, there is a group of transmitters that transmit to a single receiver.
-It should be noted that usually the power constraint $P$ for the downlink and uplink are not equal, since the base station has a strong and steady power supply, whereas the user has a limited battery power supply. \end{remark} As the sum rate is mainly influenced by the channel vectors' gains and directions, our goal is to explore this behavior for large number of users.
+As the sum rate is mainly influenced by the channel vectors' gains and directions, our goal is to explore this behavior for a large number of users.
 Specifically, we first wish to explore the behavior of the maximal gain.
-Since the entries of $\bh$ are complex Gaussian, the channel's gain follows a $\chi^2$ distribution with $2r$ degrees of freedom, denoted $\chi^2_{2r}$.
-We utilize the following EVT theorem. \begin{theorem}[\cite{de2006extreme,leadbetter1983,embrechts2011modelling}] Let $\bx_1,..\bx_n$ be a sequence of i.i.d.\ random variables with distribution $F(x)$, and let $\bM_n = \max(\bx_1,...,\bx_n)$.
-If there exists a sequence of normalizing constants $a_n>0$ and $b_n$ such that as $n\rightarrow \infty$,
+Since the entries of $\bh$ are complex Gaussian, the channel gain follows a $\chi^2$ distribution with $2r$ degrees of freedom, denoted $\chi^2_{2r}$.
+Let `$\stackrel{d}{\to}$' denote convergence in distribution.
+We utilize the following EVT theorem. \begin{theorem}[\cite{de2006extreme,leadbetter1983,embrechts2011modelling}] Let $\bz_1,..\bz_K$ be a sequence of i.i.d.\ random variables with distribution $F(z)$, and let $\bM_K = \max(\bz_1,...,\bz_K)$.
+If there exists a sequence of normalizing constants $a_K>0$ and $b_K$ such that as $K\rightarrow \infty$,

 for some non-degenerate distribution G, then G is of the generalized extreme value (GEV) distribution type